MarcialRosales/java-pcf-workshops/README.md

 2. `mvn site:run`
 3. Go to your browser, and check out this url `http://localhost:8080`

-We would like to make this application available within our organization, i.e. not publicly available to our clients.
+We would like to make this application available only within our organization, i.e. not publicly available to our clients.
 How would you do it today?

 # Deploying simple apps